 \section{Related Work}

-\textbf{Image anonymization.} Gu~\emph{et al.}~\cite{gu2020password} transform the input image with a password that conditions the de-identification, which is reversible.
-PI-Net~\cite{chen2021perceptual} is a similar approach applied in a GAN latent space.
-The input is inverted to that space where it gets manipulated.
+\textbf{Image anonymization.} Multiple anonymization solutions alter attributes~\cite{li2019anonymousnet} in one or more generative latent spaces~\cite{ma2021cfa,wen2022identitydp}.
+Gu~\emph{et al.}~\cite{gu2020password} transform the image with a password that conditions the de-identification, which is reversible.
+PI-Net~\cite{chen2021perceptual} similarly inverts the input to the latent space where it gets manipulated.
 Subsequently, Cao~\emph{et al.}~\cite{cao2021personalized} propose two encoders for attribute and identity latents.
-The constraints imposed by the password choice and the reversibility requirement limit the performance in photorealism and flexibility (for instance with pose~\cite{cao2021personalized}).
+The constraints imposed by the password and the reversibility limit the performance in photorealism and flexibility (for instance with pose~\cite{cao2021personalized}).
 In practice, anonymized images rarely need de-anonymization as the owners can access the originals and can share them securely with encryption.
-Gafni~\emph{et al.}~\cite{gafni2019live} anonymize videos by slightly editing images in the identity direction then spatially fusing the result with the input.
+Gafni~\emph{et al.}~\cite{gafni2019live} anonymize videos by slightly editing images in the identity direction then fusing the result with the input.
 With the temporal coherence in videos and fusion blur, they achieve identity consistency and few artifacts.
 However, resulting images are perceptually similar and are of low quality.
 CIAGAN~\cite{maximov2020ciagan} builds on image-to-image translation, guiding with an external image and face landmarks to preserve pose, and inspired a similar approach in~\cite{dall2022graph}.
 A$^3$GAN~\cite{zhai2022a3gan} removes identity information with suppressive convolution followed by attribute regeneration.
 The authors claim improved expression control compared with CIAGAN~\cite{maximov2020ciagan}.
-The authors of DeepPrivacy~\cite{hukkelaas2019deepprivacy} exploit inpainting; a bounding box delimits the face area inpainted with a U-Net~\cite{ronneberger2015u}.
-Building on their previous work, the authors propose full-body anonymization in~\cite{hukkelaas2023realistic} and DeepPrivacy2~\cite{hukkelaas2023deepprivacy2} (DP2) that also does inpainting face anonymization.
+DeepPrivacy~\cite{hukkelaas2019deepprivacy} exploits inpainting; a bounding box delimits the face area inpainted with a U-Net~\cite{ronneberger2015u}.
+Building on their previous work, the authors propose full-body anonymization~\cite{hukkelaas2023realistic} and DeepPrivacy2~\cite{hukkelaas2023deepprivacy2} (DP2) that also does inpainting anonymization.
 While this improves photorealism, it trades-off control.
-The target's high-level attributes, semantics, and identity, are not controllable.
+The target's \textit{high-level attributes, semantics, and identity, are not controllable}.
 This implies that anonymizing two images of a person cannot guarantee a consistent synthetic identity.
 That is also the case of IDeudemon~\cite{wen2023divide} that perturbs the identity in a 3D latent space.
-Starting with a single 2D image can result in degraded synthetic images when mapping back from 3D, which IDeudemon regenerates with a pretrained model~\cite{wang2021towards}.
+Starting with a single 2D image can result in degraded synthetic images when mapping back from 3D, which IDeudemon regenerates with a pretrained GFP-GAN~\cite{wang2021towards}.
 RiDDLE~\cite{li2023riddle} trains an encryptor with reconstruction and identity losses over the latent space of a pretrained StyleGAN2~\cite{karras2020analyzing}.
 It achieves reversibility but degrades photorealism.
-FALCO~\cite{barattin2023attribute} searches for the input's nearest neighbor in a large synthetic-image set.
+FALCO~\cite{barattin2023attribute} searches for the input's nearest neighbor in a large synthetic image set.
 It optimizes the neighbor's latent, over a pretrained StyleGAN2, to make the synthetic image similar to the input.
 This similarity is both in the FaRL~\cite{zheng2022general} feature space to preserve attributes, and in identity space up to a threshold.
-However, its attribute preservation results are only on par with DP2's inpainting.
-In contrast with the aforementioned methods, we provide control over high-level attributes including identity as well as over the semantics of anonymized images, to address the various anonymization objectives (Table~\ref{table:method_comparison}).
+However, its attribute preservation results are only on par with DP2's inpainted results.
+In contrast, we control high-level attributes including identity as well as the semantics of anonymized images, to address the various anonymization objectives (Table~\ref{table:method_comparison}).